byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 The active ingredients in the process are the effective microorganisms – a combination of lactic acid bacteria (also found in home kefir whey and lacto ferments), photosynthetic bacteria, and yeast - that ferment the organic matter.
 These microbes, present in the Bokashi Starter Mix, are sprinkled over the layers of food remnants as the bin is filled.

-A healthy Bokashi bucket does not create bad odors,  greenhouse gas, or heat - uses no power, no aeration is required (no turning) and is completely natural.
+A healthy Bokashi bin does not create bad odors,  greenhouse gas, or heat - uses no power, no aeration is required (no turning) and is completely natural.
 The aroma of the open bin is slightly sweet, fermented (sour), perhaps slightly alcoholic odor and should not be offensive.

 #### *Benefits of Bokashi*

 ***A solution to some very big problems.***

 **Ecologically Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating bio-active humus soil and pro-biotic fertilizer to combat the negative use of toxic chemicals and pollutants.**

+**Bokashi provides essential nutrients to rebuild soil organic matter content, and re-establish microbial populations.
+Benefits directly associated with improved organic matter content are: enhanced water infiltration and moisture-holding, aggregation, aeration, nutrient supply for plant growth, and microbial activity.**

 **Bioremediation**- Biotechnology employs the use of living organisms, microbes and bacteria, in the removal of contaminants, pollutants, and toxins from soil, water, and other environments.